mlochbaum/BQN/spec/system.md

 The `•` symbol is used to access values other than primitives provided by BQN.

+All system values described in the BQN specification are optional: an implementation does not have to include any of them.
+However, if a system value with one of the names given below is included, then it must have the specified behavior.

 ## Scripts

 | Name       | Summary